Vikasbadliwal/Vidyarthi-Vikas/Ticket-NPM/NPM.md

 mvn clean package
 ```

-### Simple Explanation for Reviewer
+###  Explanation

-> **“First, we install Java because Maven requires Java.
-Then we install Maven and verify the installation.
-We create a Maven project and configure the `pom.xml`.
+> **“Java is installed first because Maven requires Java.
+Then Maven is installed and verified.
+We create the Maven project and configure `pom.xml`.
 The POM contains project details and dependencies.
-Maven reads this file, downloads the dependencies, compiles the code, runs tests, and creates the final JAR/WAR artifact.”**
+Maven reads the POM, downloads dependencies, compiles the code, runs tests, and creates the final application artifact.”**

 ---